top of page

 The best course of action is to inspect your ducts yourself before paying for a cleaning.
 Take off your filter and look into the entrance to your ducts.
 If there is no mold, no severe dust buildup, and no signs of rodent activity, you probably don't need a duct cleaning.
 You may just need to change your filter!

-While duct cleaning may seem like a proactive step toward better air quality, you should always approach it with a critical eye.
-For most households, it's an unnecessary expense.
 Remember, a well-maintained HVAC system and regular filter changes are often all it takes to keep your air clean and your home healthy.

 bottom of page